kamoteqv2/kamoteq-switch/README.md

 ### Available serial commands for Arduino:

-- {"set":"erasepins"}: This command sets the board pin status all to default off or zero.
+- {"set":"erasepins"}: Sets all board pin statuses to the default "off" or "zero".
-- {"devicename":"mydevicename"} update the device name
+- {"devicename":"mydevicename"}: Updates the device name to "mydevicename".
-- {"dht":1} get the dht sensor values
+- {"dht":1}: Retrieves values from the DHT sensor.
-- {"pinNum":<pinNumber>,"setMod":<pinMode>}: This command sets a specific pin on the microcontroller board to the desired state.
-Replace <pinNumber> with the pin number you want to set, and <pinMode> with the mode you want to set it to (e.g. "HIGH", "LOW").
+- {"pinNum":,"setMod":}: Sets a specific pin on the microcontroller board to the desired state.
+Replace the first value with the pin number you want to set, and the second value with the mode you want to set it to (e.g. "HIGH", "LOW").
 ***Note:*** There are a maximum of 16 output pins that can be used on the firmware for Arduino: D5-D19.
 Refer to the KamoteQ-switch firmware repository for the latest available commands and their descriptions.

 ### Available serial commands for ESP8266: